Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 - 2020-02-19T13:59:27.4563454Z - Event K
 - 2020-02-19T13:59:27.8453554Z - Event K

-But because of a theoretical delay the following event could been inserted after.
+But because of a theoretical delay, the following event could been inserted after.

 - 2020-02-19T13:59:27.8353554Z - Event L